Kids and Gun Safety [How To Talk To Children About Guns]

-If you’re a parent or even soon-to-be parent, have you considered teaching your kids about guns and gun safety?
+If you’re a parent or even a soon-to-be parent, have you considered teaching your kids about guns and gun safety?
 In today’s day and age, it’s very fair that some parents and authorities agree that kids should be taught never to go near a firearm.

 Yet there are still others who may argue that education about gun safety is a high priority and should be taught from a young age.

-Right now, it might be a good time to teach your children about respect for a gun and help them to understand the right way and the wrong way to use a firearm.
+Right now, it might be a good time to teach your children about respect for a gun and help them understand the right way and the wrong way to use a firearm.
 An extremely horrific example one might use would be the recent tragedy and devastation in Parkland, Florida.

 Have you ever been told not to do something, but you did it anyway?
 Curiosity will always get the better of us and that’s the problem with telling a child never to go near a gun — because they probably will.